Small Intestinal Bacterial Overgrowth (SIBO)

-SIBO can lead to symptoms much like irritable bowel syndrome or IBS symptoms, namely diarrhoea, flatulence, constipation, bloating, and distention.
-The symptoms present depend on what kind of bacteria are running rampant in the small intestine.
+SIBO can lead to symptoms similar to irritable bowel syndrome or IBS symptoms, namely diarrhoea, flatulence, constipation, bloating, and distention.
+The symptoms present depend on the kind of bacteria going rampant in the small intestine.

 The cause of SIBO usually lies in a movement problem in the small intestine.
-Your small bowel initiates a ‘housekeeper’ wave for every two hours, which sweeps through the small bowel and dumps everything like residual food, bowel secretions, digestive enzymes and excessive amounts of bacteria.
+Your small bowel initiates a peristaltic wave regularly, which sweeps through the small bowel and dumps everything like residual food, bowel secretions, digestive enzymes and excessive amounts of bacteria.
 If something impairs the wave, the small intestine is unable to expel the bacteria.
 Similar to a stagnant pool, the small intestine becomes an ideal environment for pathogenic bacteria to thrive and reproduce.

-Other causes include nerve damage in the gut such as from diabetes, Diverticulitis of the small intestine, any bowel obstruction and multiple courses of antibiotics.
-SIBO can also be the outcome to conditions that reduce naturally occurring stomach acid which are also bacteria-killing.
-SIBO is also possible to get from food poisoning; if it lasts beyond two weeks, any lingering gastrointestinal issues could be SIBO-related.
+Risk factors for SIBO include nerve damage in the gut resulting from diabetes, diverticulitis of the small intestine, any bowel obstruction and multiple courses of antibiotics.
+SIBO can also be the outcome of conditions that reduce naturally occurring stomach acid which is also bacteria-killing – these would include gastric diversion surgery and long term use of acid suppressing drugs such as proton pump inhibitors.
+SIBO can also result from a prolonged gut infection; if it lasts beyond two weeks, any lingering gastrointestinal issues could be SIBO-related.

-Our specialists can diagnose SIBO with a breath test that measures how much hydrogen or methane gas ends up in your breath.
-These gases are both by-products of bacteria breaking down sugar in your gut.
+Diagnosis of SIBO is done using a breath test that measures how much hydrogen or methane gas ends up in your breath.
+These gases are both by-products of bacteria breaking down sugar in your gut, which then enters the bloodstream and is released into the alveoli, where it is then exhaled and collected using our diagnostic test kit.
 There are no blood or stool tests for SIBO.